 |You may experience lust with or without love.||You may experience love with or without lust.|

 You can easily confuse the two as they have similar neural pathways in the brain (1).
-However, here is the key difference: love finds its foundation in the feelings of a mental and emotional connection, and lust makes you crave physical and sexual intimacy.
+However, there are some sure ways to tell the difference between lust vs love: love finds its foundation in the feelings of a mental and emotional connection, which may or may not create a desire for physical intimacy, but lust primarily makes you crave physical intimacy and cannot exist without it.
 By extension, lust can lead to disillusionment about the other person’s physical and emotional characteristics and drive misconceptions in the relationship.

 You now know the basic differences between love and lust.
 But, why should you learn to tell the two apart in the first place?
 Find out below.